Herbert Cheney

 Herbert Denison Cheney (Note: Online records for Idaho State University spell his surname both as Cheney and Chaney.)
 (June 6, 1873 – January 13, 1931) was an American football coach and educator.
 He served as the head football coach at the Academy of Idaho—now known as Idaho State University–from 1902 to 1903, compiling a record of 5–1–1.

 Cheney was an 1895 graduate of Ohio Wesleyan University and earned his master's degree in ancient and modern languages from Harvard University in 1899.
 As of September 1918, Cheney was teaching at Gooding College and living in Gooding, Idaho, with his wife, Edna.
-Cheney died on January 13, 1931, after being struck by an automobile in Tacoma, Washington, while on his way to teach night classes at the College of Puget Sound—he was survived by his wife, two daughters, and two sons.
+He had two daughters and two sons.
+Cheney died on January 13, 1931, after being struck by an automobile in Tacoma, Washington, while on his way to teach night classes at the College of Puget Sound.